LinkonBSMRSTU/astropy/docs/wcs/index.rst

        - From pixels to world coordinates:

          - `~astropy.wcs.wcs.WCS.all_pix2world`: Perform all three
-           transformations in series (core WCS, SIP and table lookup distortions) from pixel to world coordinates.
+           transformations in series (SIP, table lookup distortions and core WCS) from pixel to world coordinates.
 Use this one if you're not sure which to use.

          - `~astropy.wcs.wcs.WCS.wcs_pix2world`: Perform just the core
            WCS transformation from pixel to world coordinates.